emqx/emqx-docs/en_US/security/authn/postgresql.md

-You can adjust the authentication SQL according to business to achieve more business-related functions, such as adding multiple query conditions and using database preprocessing functions.
+You can adjust the authentication SQL according to business needs to achieve more business-related functions, such as adding multiple query conditions and using database preprocessing functions.
 However, in any case, the authentication  must meet the following conditions:

-1. The query result must include the password field, which is used by EMQX Broker to compare with the client password
+1. The query result must include the password field, which is used by EMQX Broker to compare with the client password.
-2. If the salting configuration is enabled, the query result must include the salt field, which is used by EMQX Broker as the salt value
+2. If the salting configuration is enabled, the query result must include the salt field, which is used by EMQX Broker as the salt value.
 3. There can only be one query result.
 When there are multiple results, only the first one is taken as valid data.

 ::: tip